maddsua/serial/readme.md

 ## Serial Terminal GUI version

+## Some big things are about to be added, so stay tuned

 May 1 2022 - v2.0.0

 This is a second, graphical version of my serial monitor/terminal utility.
 It is similar to Arduino IDEs Serial Monitor.